Hugh Grosvenor, 2nd Duke of Westminster: Military service

-Lord Grosvenor had taken a commission with the Royal Horse Guards and was in South Africa serving in the Second Boer War when, in December 1899, he succeeded his grandfather.
-After a brief visit home, he returned in February 1900 to serve with the Imperial Yeomanry as an ADC to Lord Roberts and Lord Milner.
-He resigned his commission in December 1901, and was appointed captain of the Cheshire (Earl of Chester's) Imperial Yeomanry the following month.
-After the war, he invested in land in South Africa and Rhodesia, and visited the colony with his wife in late 1902.
+Lord Belgrave (as he was known) was on 14 November 1898 commissioned a second lieutenant in the Cheshire (Earl of Chester's) Yeomanry, a volunteer cavalry regiment where his grandfather was the honorary colonel.
+He went to South Africa as aide-de-camp (ADC) to the Governor of Cape Colony, Lord Milner, and was thus in that area at the outbreak of the Second Boer War in October 1899.
+After a brief visit home following his succession to the dukedom, he returned in February 1900 to serve with the Imperial Yeomanry, and was promoted to lieutenant in the Cheshire Yeomanry (later renamed Cheshire Imperial Yeomanry) on 11 April 1900.
+From August 1900 he was commissioned with the Royal Horse Guards, though continued as staff officer as an ADC to Lord Roberts, Commander-in Chief.
+He resigned his commission in the Horse Guards in December 1901, and was appointed captain in the Cheshire Imperial Yeomanry the following month.
+After the war, he invested in land in South Africa and Southern Rhodesia, and visited the colony with his wife in late 1902.
 He was promoted to major in the Cheshire Yeomanry in 1906.

 In 1908, the Duke competed in the London Olympics as a motorboat racer for Great Britain.
 On 1 April 1908, he was named honorary lieutenant-colonel of the 16th Battalion, the London Regiment, a post he held until 1915.

 During the First World War, the Duke volunteered for front-line combat.
 While attached to the Cheshire Yeomanry, he developed a prototype Rolls-Royce armoured car for use in France and Egypt.
-The Duke commanded the armoured cars of the regiment during their 1916 campaign in Egypt as part of the Western Frontier Force under General William Peyton.
+The Duke commanded the armoured cars of the regiment during their 1916 Senussi campaign in Egypt as part of the Western Frontier Force under General William Peyton.
 He took part in the destruction of a Senussi force at the action of Agagia on 26 February 1916.

 On 14 March 1916, he led the armoured cars on a raid, destroying the enemy camp at Bir Asiso.
 Learning that the crews of HMT Moorina and HMS Tara were being held in poor conditions at Bir Hakeim, he led the nine armoured cars, together with three armed but un-armoured cars and a further 28 cars and ambulances, on the Bir Hakeim rescue: a 120 mi dash across the desert.
 The Senussi captors attempted to run away but British rescuers shot them.
 The prisoners attempted to stop the killings but failed.
 They had subsisted on little more than the snails in which the region abounded, but said their captors had not been overly cruel.
 However, the chief jailor responsible for the snail diet, a Muslim cleric nicknamed "Holy Joe", was hanged on general approval.